 Make it dairy-free: For a dairy free version, swap out the butter for coconut oil.

 Add a streusel topping: Hold back ⅓ of the base mix.
 Make a thinner crust with ⅔ of the mix (it'll still be plenty) and crumble the rest on top of the frangipane filling.

-Keto Pecan Pie bars are fine at room temperature for a day or two.
-I always prefer to store them in the fridge - for up to 6 days.
+Refrigerator: Keto Pecan Pie bars are fine at room temperature for a day or two.
+I always prefer to store them in an airtight container in the fridge - for up to 6 days.

 Tried this recipe?
 Give it a star rating below!

 Note: The servings slider only changes the first amount in each line and not any subsequent amounts.
 Please make your own calculations where necessary.